Skip to main content

 Proctosigmoidoscopy

 This test may be done if the vaginal cancer is large and/or in the part of the vagina next to the rectum and colon.
 Proctosigmoidoscopy looks at the rectum and part of the colon.
 It’s done to check for spread of vaginal cancer to these organs.
-In this procedure a thin, flexible, lighted tube is put into the rectum.
-The doctor can look closely and the inside of the rectum and the last part of the colon to look for cancer spread.
+In this procedure, a thin, flexible, lighted tube is put into the rectum.
+The doctor can look closely at the inside of the rectum and the last part of the colon for cancer spread.
 Any areas that look suspicious will be biopsied.
 This test may be somewhat uncomfortable, but it should not be painful.

 Cystoscopy